 Factor #4.
 Use an Eloquent Caching Plugin

-Caching helps you to save the parts of your website and allows users download them in one go as soon as they visit your website.
+Caching helps you to save the parts of your website and allows users download them in one go as soon as they visit your site.
 Caching is a great help for your recurring visitors, and to those who visit multiple pages of your website.
-Plugins like W3 Total Cache has impressed many of the website owners.
-The plugin has all the features you’d expect and is extremely simple to use.
+Plugins like W3 Total Cache has impressed many of the site owners.
+The plugin has all the features you’d expect and is incredibly simple to use.

 Now let’s have a look on WordPress Site speed testing tools below.